 - An in-depth conversation with an impairment physician over the phone in the privacy of your own home, or in person in select states.

 - A thorough medical records review.

-- ABIME-certified, EEOICPA-enrolled physicians who each have 12+ years of experience each providing impairment evaluations to nuclear weapons and uranium workers.
+- ABIME-certified, EEOICPA-enrolled physicians with 12+ years of experience each provide impairment evaluations to nuclear weapons and uranium workers.

 - Nationwide access.

 - Navigators who guide you through the evaluation process with the U.S. DOL.

 ABIME-Certified, EEOICPA-Enrolled Physicians, Each With 12+ Years of Experience Performing Impairment Evaluations

 At PCM Impairments, you will work with the most experienced impairment physicians enrolled in EEOICPA: Don Lakatosh, M.D., Randy Soo Hoo, M.D., and Norm Walton, M.D.

 Each physician has more than 12 years of experience providing impairment evaluations to nuclear weapons and uranium workers.
 Each physician is trained to perform impairment evaluations using the American Medical Association (AMA) Guides to the Evaluation of Permanent Impairment, which is required by the U.S. DOL.

 Importantly, each physician is certified by the American Board of Independent Medical Examiners (ABIME), the premier certifying body for independent impairment evaluators.